 182. "Sufficient information must be included to permit repetition of the experimental work."
-169 BIOCHEMICAL J. 2 (1978) (instructions to authors). "[P]apers which describe only a new technique or method without presenting substantial quantities of data resulting from the use of the new method cannot be accepted for publication."
+169 BIOCHEMICAL J. 2 (1978) (instructions to authors). "[P] apers which describe only a new technique or method without presenting substantial quantities of the state o tities of data resulting from the use of the new method cannot be accepted for publication."
 153 BIOLOGICAL BULL. at inside front cover (1977).
-183. One important element that courts can and do take into account in assessing

 183. One important element that courts can and do take into account in assessing free expression cases is the extent to which governmental regulation deprives the speaker of an alternative forum.
 For example, in Linmark Assocs., Inc. v.
 Willingboro, 431 U.S. 85 (1977), the Court invalidated a municipal ordinance which banned "For Sale" and "Sold" signs on real property within the township.
-The Court questioned whether the ordinance left open satisfactory "alternative channels for communication":
+The Court questioned whether the ordinance left open satisfactory "alternative channels for comrelegated-primarily newspaper advertising and listing with real estate agents-involve more cost and less autonomy than "For Sale" signs

-Although in theory sellers [of real estate] remain free to employ a number of different alternatives, in practice, realty is not marketed through leaflets, sound-trucks, demonstrations, or the like.
-The options to which sellers realistically are relegated-primarily newspaper advertising and listing with real estate agents-involve more cost and less autonomy than "For Sale" signs ment protection as an aspect of the amendment's protection of pure thought.
-It is idle to posit theories without the liberty to test them and inquire into their validity.
-As Justice Brandeis pointed out in the context of social experimentation:
+Although in theory sellers [of real estate] remain free to employ a number of different alternatives, in practice, realty is not marketed through leaflets, soundtrucks, demonstrations, or the like.
+The options to which sellers realistically are c.
+Knowing: drawing conclusions

 Id. at 95 (citations omitted).
-See Alfange, Free Speech and Symbolic Conduct: The Draft-Card Burning Cases, in FREE SPEECH AND THE FIRST AMENDMENT 250, 276 (P. Kurland ed.
+See Alfange, Free Speech and Symbolic Conduct: The Draft-Card Burning Cases, in Free Speech and the First Amendment 250, 276 (P. Kurland ed.
 1975).